 Irish Voluntary Organisation Deploys Solutions for Ruggedised WiFi

 Disaster Tech Lab, a disaster relief organisation based in Ireland, was faced with the challenge of providing Internet connectivity for natural disaster zones and refugee camps that do not have the electrical infrastructure necessary for wired connectivity.
-By deploying Cradlepoint solutions, this nonprofit organisation can provide first response emergency connectivity where it is needed most.
+By deploying Cradlepoint NetCloud Service for branch, including cloud management, a multi-WAN branch router with embedded LTE, 24x7 support, and a limited lifetime warranty, this nonprofit organisation can provide first response emergency connectivity where it is needed most.

 Disaster Tech Lab uses WiFi to reconnect disconnected communities in disaster zones across the globe.
 It also supports other disaster response organisations by providing IP-based communication services.
 In between deployments it researches and develops new technologies in order to improve disaster response work.
 Disaster Tech has responded to a number of disasters worldwide, including Hurricane Sandy in the USA, the Ebola outbreak in Sierra Leone, as well as disasters in the Philippines, Vanuatu, Nepal, Fiji, and Ecuador.
 It currently has over 200 volunteers across 11 countries.